Are you a writer? An editor? I’m both. And I’m here to help you do things better—without wasting your time or money.

 Subscribe to M. B. Heywood: Editor vs. the Machines

-An editorial realist taking questions and offering practical advice on refining the written word.
+An editorial realist offering practical advice on refining the written word.
 Why?
 To help writers self-edit better, saving time and money.
 And to prepare editors to do battle with the chatbots when they inevitably turn on us.

 People